About job shadowing

 - If you are matched with a student, you will receive an email introduction to the student;

-- Welcome the student to the job shadow experience, have them fill out any paperwork required by your HR department, and give them an overview of any protocols or safety instructions they need to follow during their visit;
+- Welcome the student to the job shadow experience, have them review any paperwork required by your HR department, and give them an overview of any protocols or safety/confidentiality instructions they need to consider;

 - Enjoy your conversation and don’t forget to fill out our feedback form to tell us about your experience.

-- September 15 – deadline to apply as a host
+- September 1 – Deadline to register as a host

-- October 15-18 – Job Shadow Experience will take place for a half or full day during your normal operating hours at a mutually convenient time arranged by you and the student(s) you host
+- October 11-14 – Job Shadow Experience will take place during your normal operating hours at a mutually convenient time arranged by you and the student(s) you host.

 Things to discuss ahead of time with your student.

-Help your student to make the most of their job shadow experience by reviewing answers to the following questions with them when you connect to confirm the job shadow visit:
+Help your student to make the most of their job shadow experience by reviewing answers to the following questions with them when you connect to confirm the job shadow meeting:

 - Is there a dress code they must follow?